Hilbert’s Paradox of the Grand Hotel

 (If the mathematicians knew the importance of the word choice, they would know how difficult it would be to create a paradox.)

 Now we have to accommodate one guest in that hotel.

 It appears that if we choose to think of the occupied room as of room + guest, we can move the guests with one room up and vacate room №1 for the new guest.

 „Hold on! – one would say. – All the rooms are occupied!
 How do you move the guests with one room up.“

-Well, apparently that choice have a good explanation; since the rooms are infinite, there is no last room which will block the guests movement with one room up.
-So it is possible according to that way of thinking, although it contradicts the idea that all rooms are occupied.
+Well, apparently Hilbert has a good explanation; since the rooms are infinite, there is no last room to block the guests’ movement with one room up.
+So, it is possible, although it contradicts the idea that all rooms are occupied.

 Mentioning „all“, don’t you think that this word is inappropriate when it comes to infinity, because „all“ implies a number, but infinity is not a real number.